The Online Assessment

 Advice from a Career Counselor:

-What the PMF is looking for is collaborative team-builders.
-What they are not looking for are alpha personalities.
-I have seen some outstanding candidates who I knew were strong personalities get knocked out in the first round.
-I probably know about forty or forty-five PMFs, and with one exception, every single one of them is not an alpha personality.
-There is one person who seems to have slipped through the cracks, but the others are not.
 They are thoughtful, self-effacing people, total team players, fiercely committed to public service, patriots, and that is really what you need to be to be a PMF.
-You can’t make yourself into a personality that you’re not and if you think you’re a strong alpha personality, take the test and see what happens.
+You can’t make yourself into a personality that you’re not and if you think you’re a strong alpha personality, take the test and see what happens.”

 Want more tips about the entire PMF Process?
 Download the full version of the guide here!